zwwang98/simulated-processor/answer/QUESTIONS.md

 `ANSWER_BEGIN` or `ANSWER_END`; the text provided is meant to give you some tips on how to begin answering.

-For one point, remember to delete this section (Directions) before submitting.

 ## Scheduling

 **Two tests have infinite loops with the scheduler you were provided.
 Explain